vicenteherrera/kubernetes_tutorial/docs/01_prerequisites.md

 ```

 Now your `az` command line instructions will use your account credentials.
+We will later need the "id" value shown when you log in.

-Optional: You can check any time what account you are logged in and this information with:
+_Optional_: You can check any time what account you are logged in and this information with:

 ```
 $ az account show
 ```

 You may need to register the use of the following providers with your Azure account to create the kind of resources we are going to use.
+They are needed to create new resources related to those providers.

 ```
 az provider register -n Microsoft.Network